 As you have seen, a person's degree of emotional resilience is due in part to the attitudes, beliefs and characteristics they have learned and cultivated over time.
 Anyone who wants to can improve their resilience abilities by working on their attitudes, beliefs and characteristics.

-Like any other endeavor, improving your resilience skills involves a change process.
+Improving your resilience skills involves a change process.
 It cannot happen overnight.
 It requires some thought, dedication and effort to accomplish.
 In order to facilitate your successful change process, we’ve broken down the steps you need to take to become more resilient into stages, including challenge, awareness, preparation, action, and maintenance stages of change.
 You'll likely find yourself passing through each stage of change as you take action to improve your resilience.

 The first step on the path towards developing emotional resilience usually begins with the awareness that stress can do damage in your life.
 Perhaps you have had an illness that was compounded by stress, and you want to find out how to avoid having to go through that again.
 Maybe you took a test and discovered you are prone to stress and you want to be able to recognize the warning signs.
 Perhaps you read an article about the damage stress can do to your health, and you want to find out what you can do to prevent stress-related illness.
 No matter how you came to realize the impact of stress on your life, you have been challenged.
 The resilient thing to do for yourself is to accept that challenge and learn how to change your attitudes so you can begin to better bounce back from adversity.
-The fact that you have read this document already suggests that you have become interested in learning how to make yourself more resilient to stress.
+The fact that you have read this material already suggests that you have become interested in learning how to make yourself more resilient to stress.

 The awareness stage of change begins when you decide to learn more about becoming stronger and more emotionally resilient.
-Your action to read this document has moved you into the awareness stage, as the information in this document has helped you to become aware of what you will need to do to become more resilient.
-Don't stop expanding your awareness with this document.
+Your action to read this material has moved you into the awareness stage, as the information in this document has helped you to become aware of what you will need to do to become more resilient.
+Don't stop expanding your awareness with this information.
 Instead, we encourage you to seek out more information on stress management, and on various aspects of emotional intelligence and emotional resilience.
 The more you know going into the process, the easier it will be for you to achieve lasting and positive changes.

 The preparation stage begins when you decide whether you actually want to make the effort to change yourself.
 Assuming you do, it is also the stage in which you start making specific plans for what changes you want to make, and how you will accomplish those changes.